Mindflash/mf-api-example/CUSTOMBRANDING.md

 ![favicon](https://user-images.githubusercontent.com/10574792/98499097-96ff6900-226e-11eb-821b-29aa47092ae4.png)

 ## To configure SMTP:
-  1.Go to the SMTP sheet in the excel.
+  1. Go to the SMTP sheet in the excel.
-  2.Fill the relevant information in the value column.
+  2. Fill the relevant information in the value column.

 ## To configure EmailTemplates:
-  1.Go to the EmailTempltes sheet in the excel
+  1. Go to the EmailTempltes sheet in the excel
-  2.Fill the relevant information in course name column.
+  2. Fill the relevant information in course name column.